KLPM13/Netflix_Cleaning/README.md

 5. Split genres into multiple columns for clarity.
 6. Removed leading/trailing spaces from all text fields.

-Tools used: Excel functions (TRIM, PROPER, IF, TEXT TO COLUMNS, REGEXREPLACE), Remove Duplicate, Create Filter, Split Text To Collumn
+Tools used: Excel functions (TRIM, PROPER, IF, TEXT TO COLUMNS, REGEXREPLACE), Remove Duplicate, Create Filter, Split Text To Collumn, Remove White Spaces